Learning how to manage dog allergies can be tricky!

 Fleas torture your dog.

-Always use the best flea medicine every month or as directed by your veterinarian.
+Therefore, always use the best flea medicine every month or as directed by your veterinarian.

 Tip #7: Change Your Pet’s Diet